A C++/Python neural network toolkit by Google. I am using it for solving general machine-learning problems, and frequently enough that I need notes.

 - Danijar Hafner * Introduction to Recurrent Networks in TensorFlow * Variable sequence lengths HOWTO

 - Ben Bolte, Deep Language Modeling for Question Answering using Keras

-You probably want to start here unless your needs are extraordinarily esoteric, since it removes a lot of boilerplate, and make even writing new boilerplate easier.
+You probably want to start using a higher level keras unless your needs are extraordinarily esoteric or you like reinventing wheels.
+Keras is a good choice, since it removes a lot of boilerplate, and makes even writing new boilerplate easier.